bahmi/mishop/README.md

 # MiShop
 An electronic commerce platform which facilitates online transaction of goods.

+## Live Demo
+Check out the live demo at [mishopp.herokuapp.com](https://mishopp.herokuapp.com/)
+Note: The site may take a few seconds to load since it is running on a free [Heroku Dyno](https://www.heroku.com/dynos).

 ## Prerequisite
 You need to have [Node.js (12+)](https://nodejs.org/en/) installed to run this project